 Math: The students are rocketing along through math!
 They are picking up all of the concepts quickly and the way in which the Dimensions curriculum presents them.
 This week we are finishing up Chapter 5 in which we learned how to manipulate numbers between 0 and 20.
 Monday is subtraction of the numbers between one and twenty, and Tuesday is a day to practice everything we’ve learned in this chapter.
 On Wednesday the students will take a test for the chapter.
 Last week they found the test quite easy and actually enjoyed it!
 On Thursday and Friday, we are diving into chapter 6.
 This chapter is more about addition to twenty.
 The students will be learning how to break down one addend into a number bond and make a ten with one of those smaller numbers and the other addend.
 It’s a bit difficult to imagine through writing, and I will be sending home a parent letter that will help shed some light on the method.
 Essentially, we are beginning to learn the basics of regrouping this week at a first grade level.

 Please feel free to reach out to me via email or this portal with any questions that you have.
 I am happy to explain things in more detail and provide any information that I may have forgotten.
 I am excited to share all the wonders of first grade and want to make the year as smooth and streamlined as possible for parents.

 Virtue of the Term – Kindness

 Parent Action Items –

-- Please remind students to bring their homework folders back to school.
+- Remind students to bring their take-home folders and math workbooks to school

 - Dear Parents, here is a weekly schedule and daily breakdown for the 1st grade classroom.
 Each week, I will be updating it with any important events in each class.